pedrocappelini/Timer/README.md

 ## ✨ Features

 - **Dual Modes** → Functions as both a countdown **Timer** and a count-up **Stopwatch**
-- **Intuitive Time Setting** → Scroll-based controls to set hours, minutes, and seconds
+- **Intuitive Time Setting** → Scroll-based controls to set hours, minutes, and seconds (Doesn't work properly on mouse, only on touchpad)
 - **Overlay Mode** → Pin the timer as a semi-transparent, click-through overlay that stays on top of all windows
 - **Alarm Sound** → Simple audio alert when the countdown finishes
 - **Clean & Minimal UI** → Modern interface built with Tailwind CSS